brianross93/consciousness/README.md

 **Important** Please read free_will_investigation_synthesis, or drop it into an LLM, to understand more why this specific model is being tested.

+also, messing around with the resonance tester.
+It's not core to the theory, just messing around with it.

 This project investigates whether quantum effects in microtubules could provide a mechanism for consciousness and free will, using thermodynamic simulations (THRML), Monte Carlo analysis, and examination of existing experimental data.

 ---